The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context: Data Analysis and Results

-Since 4FGL-DR4 is based on the first 14-yr Fermi-LAT survey, an analysis for the additional 3-year data were performed.
-Interestingly, an excess in this direction emerged, with a TS value of 47 (locally $\simeq$ 5.9$\sigma$).
+Since data from the first 14-yr Fermi-LAT survey (i.e., from 2008-08-04 to 2022-08-02) had been already analyzed and the results were released in 4FGL-DR4 \citep{2023arXiv230712546B}, at first, we focused on data from the recent observations (i.e., from 2022-08-02 to 2025-08-04).
+Interestingly, an excess in this direction emerged in our analyses, with a TS value of 47 (locally $\simeq$ 5.9$\sigma$).
 Therefore, a two-month time bin $\gamma$-ray light curve, was extracted to seek any potential activities recently.
-As shown in Figure \ref{gmlc}, the background emission was dominant until the recent half-year period (i.e., MJD 60710 - 60892).
+As shown in Figure \ref{gmlc}, no significant $\gamma$-ray signals were seen until the recent half-year period (i.e., MJD 60710 - 60892).
 Subsequent analysis aiming this specific half-year data revealed a significant residue (TS = 80, locally $\simeq$ 8.2$\sigma$) towards B3 1239+376, see Figure \ref{fmap}.
 Here there are 34 trials (i.e., a selected half-year period for the entire 17-year dataset) and hence a global significance, after correction of the trial factor, was estimated as 7.7$\sigma$, suggesting that the detection is statistically significant.
 Assuming a simple power-law spectral template (i.e. $dN/dE \propto E^{-\Gamma}$, where $\Gamma$ is the photon index), the analysis yields a photon flux of $\rm (3.2\pm0.6)\times10^{-8}$ ph $\rm cm^{-2}$ $\rm s^{-1}$.
 The source is spectrally soft, with an estimated photon index of $2.60\pm0.14$.
 By comparison, the fit of the prior 2.5-year data only provided an upper limit (TS = 8), $\rm 6.0\times10^{-9}$ ph $\rm cm^{-2}$ $\rm s^{-1}$.
 Therefore, a strong variation with a 5-fold flux increase is indicated.